Reptiles, like horses or other pets, may have worms or intestinal parasites that may not cause any issues and keep the

 These little worms look like pieces of rice.
 They may be connected to form a worm or, more commonly, you may just see the rice-like segments of the worm in the stool.
 Like most other parasites they can cause weight loss.

 Parasites like giardia are a kind of flagellate.
 Reptiles can harbor many kinds of flagellates, most of which are normal in small amounts.
-But if your reptile is showing any symptoms of a parasitic infection, your vet should prescribe a dewormer.
+But if your reptile is showing any symptoms of a parasitic infection, your vet may prescribe a dewormer.

 Other Intestinal Illnesses

 Other than parasites, your pet reptile can get other intestinal illnesses caused by bacteria like Salmonella.
 You should always wash your hands after handling any reptile.